isabelanyc/Ice-Cream-Reviews/README.md

 ### Project Summary
 According to the [International Dairy Foods Association](https://www.idfa.org/ice-cream-sales-trends), Americans consume pounds of ice cream per year.
 That is a whole lot of ice cream!
 It makes sense for ice cream manufacturers to care a lot about their cusomter's opinions about their flavors.
 This project seeks out to lend a helping hand to the ice cream industry by building a ice cream review classifier.
 Using NLP techniques, each review can be classified as good or bad.

-In addition to applying machine learning methods to create the classifier, an exensive EDA was done to further understand which flavors people like/dislike and which brands are most popular.
+In addition to applying machine learning methods to create the classifier, an exensive EDA was done to perform a sentiment analysis, understand which flavors people like/dislike and which brands are most popular.

 ### Data
 The dataset used for this project comes from [Kaggle](https://www.kaggle.com/tysonpo/ice-cream-dataset).
 The data is broken down into two main dataframes `reviews` and `products`.
+These datasets include information for four popular ice cream brands: Haagen Daz, Ben & Jerry's, Breyer's and Taletni.
 The `reviews` dataframe contains all the information about the review for a specific ice cream flavor.
 This includes features such as `brand`, `author`, `title`, `text` (which is the content of the review and `stars` (the rating of the flavor on a scale from 1 to 5).
 The `products` dataframe contains more detailed information about each ice cream flavor.
 This includes features such as `brand`, `name`, `rating` (the average of all ratings for that flavor) and `rating_count` (the number of times the flavor has been reviewed).

 A snippet of both dataframes can be seen below: